grolston/iam-access-report/README.md

 # IAM Tools For AWS CloudShell

-To leverage the project, open the AWS CloudShell and start up PowerShell by typing in `pwsh`.
+To leverage the project, open the AWS CloudShell and start up PowerShell by typing in `pwsh` then hitting enter.
 Output should looks as follows:

 ```sh
 [cloudshell-user@ip-10-0-189-133 ~]$ pwsh